-- Cannot send messages If you cannot send messages, this page provides a series of steps you can use to check for common problems.
+If you cannot receive messages, this page provides a series of steps you can use to check for common problems.